edmaregidio/ringer_analysis/README.md

 ## Branches:

 This repository is dedicated to include all analysis for the ringer group.
-This repository is organize like this:
+This repository is organize in physics channel and LHC periods:

 - `zee_run2`: Include all analysis for the `Zee` channel during the `Run 2` period;